Banga Banga (Austin Mahone song): Composition

 In an interview to Rolling Stone Mahone commented about the song: "This single is a little bit [more] mature.
 I'm turning 18 in a couple of months, so I'm just trying to make music that's [more] maturing."
 On November 3, 2013, he tweeted the single cover.
 The song was labeled by the same source as "primary color-pop rap pinned".

 Music video

 On November 6, 2013, Mahone announced that the official music video for the track was going to be shot the following week.
 It was premiered via Mahone's official VEVO channel on December 11, 2013, and directed by Gil Green.

 Live performances

-Austin Mahone performed the song the Nickelodeon HALO Awards on November 17, 2013.
+Austin Mahone performed the song on the MTV Europe Music Awards on November 10, 2013 and the Nickelodeon HALO Awards on November 17, 2013.